 On the 100th anniverary of Robert Noble's death we wish to clebrate his life and work.
 He settled in East Linton, but had travelled and painted abroad.
 His works are displayed in national public collections.
 He was a Royal Scottish Academician and also a founder member and first president of the Society of Scottish Artists, which opened doors for so many young painters and from the first admitted women.
 He was a prolific painter, depicting many scenes around East Linton and the Dunpender area, as well as further afield.
 He was also an active member of the local community and Prestonkirk, serving as an elder.
 He is buried at Prestonkirk, with a tombstone and plaque erected to his memory.

 One of his major works, East Linton at dusk can be seen in East Linton Library.

-An exhibition of his works is showing at the John Gray Centre Museum in Haddington till June 2017 ( for opening times visit www.johngraycentre.org/visit/)
+An exhibition of his works was on at the John Gray Centre Museum in Haddington earlier in the year visit www.johngraycentre.org

 A book outlining his life and paintings is also available in hardback or paperback form, this has sold well already.
 Contact Helen at email@example.com